Three-coloring triangle-free graphs on surfaces IV. Bounding face sizes of 4-critical graphs: The proof of Theorem

-By the construction of $J_f$, a face $f\in F(G')$ has non-zero elasticity if and only if if $f$ contains two consecutive edges $e_1$ and $e_2$ incident with $z$ such that $e_1$ is incident with $v_1$ in $G$ and $e_2$ is incident with $v_3$ in $G$.
+Observe that a face $f\in F(G')$ has non-zero elasticity if and only if if a facial walk of $f$ contains two consecutive edges $e_1$ and $e_2$ incident with $z$ such that $\overline{e_1}$ is incident with $v_1$ in $G$, $\overline{e_2}$ is incident with $v_3$ in $G$, and $\overline{e_1}\neq v_1v_4$; and each such pair of edges contributes $2$ to the elasticity of $f$.
 There are at most two such pairs of edges in the cyclic order around $z$, and thus the sum of the elasticities of faces of $G'$ is at most $4$.
-Furthermore, if both of these pairs of edges are incident with one face $f$, then $z$ is incident twice with $f$ and thus $f$ is neither closed $2$-cell nor omnipresent.
-It follows that if $f$ is closed $2$-cell or omnipresent, then its elasticity is at most two.
+Furthermore, if both of these pairs of edges are incident with the same face $f$, then $z$ is incident twice with $f$; since $z$ is not the main vertex of a vertex-like ring of $G'$ (as neither $v_1$ nor $v_3$ is the main vertex of a vertex-like ring in $G$, and $G$ has no non-vertex-like rings of length $3$), it follows that the face $f$ of $G'$ is neither semi-closed $2$-cell nor omnipresent.
+We conclude that if a face $f\in F(G')$ is semi-closed $2$-cell or omnipresent, then its elasticity is at most two.

-Suppose that $f$ is a closed $2$-cell face of $G'$ and the elasticity of $f$ is not $0$.
-Then $J_f$ contains the path $v_1v_4v_3$.
-If some member of the $G$-expansion of $(J_f,S_f)$ contains $h_0$, then $(J_f,S_f)$ is non-trivial, as $J_f$ contains at least two edges not incident with $h_0$.
-Suppose that no member of the $G$-expansion of $(J_f,S_f)$ contains $h_0$, and thus some member contains the other face $h$ incident with $v_1v_4$.
-Note that since $v_4$ is an internal vertex, by Lemma~\ref{lem:i012}, it is incident with an edge $e\in E(G)$ distinct from $v_1v_4$ and $v_3v_4$.
-If $v_4$ belongs to the the boundary walk of $f$, then $|S_f|=2$.
-Otherwise, the edge $e$ belongs to a member of the $G$-expansion of $(J_f,S_f)$.
-We conclude that in all the cases, $(J_f,S_f)$ is non-trivial.
+Suppose that $f$ is a semi-closed $2$-cell face of $G'$, the elasticity of $f$ is not $0$, and $|S_f|=1$ (let $h$ be the unique face in $S_f$).
+Then the boundary of $h$ contains the path $v_1v_4v_3$.
+Note that $v_2v_3\not\in E(J)$, and thus if $h_0$ is a subset of $h$, then an edge of $G$ is drawn within $h$.
+If $h_0$ is not a subset of $h$, then the edge $e_4$ of $G$ is drawn within $h$.
+We conclude that for every semi-closed $2$-cell face $f$ of $G'$ with $\el(f)>0$, the set $S_f$ is non-trivial.